2006–07 FA Premier League

 The 2006–07 FA Premier League (known as the FA Barclays Premiership for sponsorship reasons) was the 15th season of the FA Premier League since its establishment in 1992.
 The season started on 19 August 2006 and concluded on 13 May 2007.
+Chelsea were the two-time defending champions.

-On 12 February 2007, the FA Premier League renamed itself simply the Premier League, complete with new logo, sleeve patches and typeface.
+On 12 February 2007, the FA Premier League renamed itself simply to the Premier League.
+The change introduced a new logo, sleeve patches and typeface.
 The sponsored name remains the Barclays Premier League.

+The 2006–07 season was the lowest-scoring season in Premier League history, with only 931 goals (with a 2.45 goals per match ratio, the poorest in the history of Premier League).

-Manchester United ended the season as Premiership champions for the ninth time in fifteen years, after Chelsea failed to win against Arsenal at the Emirates Stadium on 6 May 2007.
-This left them seven points behind United, with two games to go, confirming the Manchester club as champions once more.
+Manchester United won their first Premiership title since 2003, following Chelsea's 1–1 draw with Arsenal on 6 May 2007.
+The result left the defending champions seven points behind United with two games left.
+It was their ninth title in fifteen seasons.

 The three relegation spots were occupied by Watford and Sheffield United who each lasted one season in the league, along with Charlton Athletic who went down after seven seasons.

 Teams

-Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
+Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Football League Championship.
 The promoted teams were Reading (playing in the top flight for the first time ever), Sheffield United (playing top flight football for the first time in twelve years) and Watford (returning after a six-year absence).
-They replaced Birmingham City, West Bromwich Albion and Sunderland, ending their top flight spells of four, two and one year respectively.
+They replaced Birmingham City, West Bromwich Albion and Sunderland, who were relegated to the Championship after their top flight spells of four, two and one year respectively.